elegant-scipy/elegant-scipy/markdown/ch1.markdown

 You can see that the normalized distributions are a little bit more similar once we have taken library size (the sum of those distributions) into account.
 Now we are comparing like with like between the samples!
-But what about difference between the genes?
+But what about differences between the genes?

 ### Between genes